-7.02.02: Have preventive control decisions been made with documented relevant validation justifications and where preventive control(s) are implemented in a specific processing step, have they been developed using plans and/or procedures to control the identified hazard(s)?
+6.02.02: Have CCP decisions been made with documented justifications and where CCPs are implemented in a specific processing step, have they been developed to control the identified hazard(s)?

-Total compliance (15 points): The preventive control decisions should be properly justified with supporting documents and evidence.
-The preventive controls defined in the hazard analysis should be developed to define, in detail, the parameters involved, and monitoring requirements to control the hazard(s).
-Types of preventive controls: process, allergen, sanitation, and supply chain.
+Total compliance (15 points): CCP decisions should be properly justified with supporting documents and evidence.
+The CCPs defined in the hazard analysis should be developed to define, in detail, the parameters involved, and monitoring requirements to control the hazard(s).

-The process preventive controls should be created from the documented hazard analysis i.e. there should be a logical documented approach (such as utilizing a decision tree) showing why the process was deemed a preventive control or not.
+The CCP's should be created from the documented hazard analysis i.e. there should be a logical documented approach (such as utilizing a CCP decision tree) showing why the process was deemed a CCP or not.
+CCP's are often steps that if not controlled will lead to a food safety issue and also there is no step further down the process that controls the issue.
+A CCP should be controllable and the controls should be able to eliminate or reduce the risk to acceptable "safe" levels.

-- Single fault in the logic or justification of one preventive control decision. - Single preventive control developed that does not meet the criteria for a process preventive control.
+- Single fault in the logic or justification of one CCP decision. - Single CCP developed that does not meet the criteria for a CCP.

-- More than one fault in the logic or justification of the preventive control decisions. - More than one preventive control developed does not meet the criteria for a preventive control. - One (where there are multiple) preventive control has been omitted.
+- More than one fault in the logic or justification of the CCP decisions. - More than one CCP developed that does not meet the criteria for a CCP. - One (where there are multiple) CCP has been omitted.

-- No preventive controls have been developed in the hazard analysis step even though clearly preventive controls did exist. - More than one preventive control has been omitted in a plan where there should be multiple preventive controls. - A single preventive control has been omitted in a plan where there is a single preventive control.
+- No CCP's have been developed in the hazard analysis step even though clearly CCPs did exist. - More than one CCP has been omitted in a plan where there should be multiple CCPs. - A single CCP has been omitted in a plan where there is a single CCP.

-7.02.03: Have processing steps that are deemed preventive controls been identified i.e. steps that significantly minimize or prevent food safety hazards?
+6.02.03: Have critical control point (CCP) processing steps been identified that eliminate or reduce food safety hazards to an acceptable level?
 Informational gathering.
 If answer is YES, continue with next question.
-If answer is NO, the rest of "Module 7 Preventive Controls" is not applicable.
+If answer is NO, the rest of "Module 6 HACCP" is not applicable.

 Total points (0).
-The identification of preventive controls in the process requires development of the criteria with adequate detail, defined parameters and the execution of the necessary activities in the production line.
-Types of preventive controls: process, allergen, sanitation and supply-chain.
-If preventive controls have been identified, the rest of this module should be completed.
-The preventive controls should be created from the documented hazard analysis, i.e. there should be a logical documented approach showing why the process was deemed a preventive control or not.
-Preventive controls are often steps that if not controlled will lead to a food safety issue, and also, there is no step further down the process that controls the issue.
-A preventive control should be controllable, and the controls should be able to eliminate or reduce the risk to acceptable "safe" levels.
+The identification of a CCP in the process requires development of the criteria with adequate detail, defined parameters and the execution of the necessary activities in the production line.
+If CCP's have been identified, the rest of this module should be completed.
+The CCP's should be created from the documented hazard analysis, i.e. there should be a logical documented approach showing why the process was deemed a CCP or not.
+CCP's are often steps that if not controlled will lead to a food safety issue, and also, there is no step further down the process that controls the issue.
+A CCP should be controllable and the controls should be able to eliminate or reduce the risk to acceptable "safe" levels.
+Where the operation determined that there are no CCPs (and the auditor is in agreement), no further HACCP development is required, and the rest of the module is not applicable.

-Where the operation determined that there are no preventive controls (and the auditor is in agreement), no further preventive control program development is required, and the rest of the module is not applicable.
-For facility operations, the organization will determine the need for a preventive control program by performing a documented hazard analysis for all steps of each process.
+For facility operations, the organization will determine the need for a HACCP program by performing a documented hazard analysis for all steps of each process.
 Examples of specific biological hazards include Listeria monocytogenes, Salmonella spp., Enterohaemorrhagic E. coli (EHEC), Shiga toxin-producing E. coli (STEC), Cryptosporidium parvum, Cyclospora cayetanensis; chemical hazards include mycotoxins, pesticide residues, sanitation chemicals, lubricants, allergens; physical hazards include stones, metal, glass, and brittle plastic.
-If an auditee decides to complete a preventive control program, even if no preventive controls are identified, then the auditor will complete the preventive controls module of this audit as a verification of the preventive control program.
+If an auditee decides to complete a HACCP program, even if no CCP's are identified, then the auditor will complete the HACCP module of this audit as a verification of the HACCP program.